Two portals to GeV sterile neutrinos : dipole versus mixing: Phenomenology at the intensity frontier

 For simplicity, in our simulations we will consider production of sterile neutrinos only from the two-body mesons decays $V^0 \to N_1 N_2$, $V^0 \to N_i \nu_\alpha$, $P^0 \to N_i \nu_\alpha$ and $P^\pm \to N_i \ell^\pm$, where $V$ and $P$ denote a vector and pseudoscalar meson, respectively, while $\ell$ is a charged lepton.
 Additional three-body decays have been showed to give rather small contributions\,\cite{Bondarenko:2018ptm,Barducci:2024nvd} and will not be considered.
 We include $V^0 = \left\{\rho, \omega, \phi, J/\psi, \Upsilon\right\}$, $P^0 = \left\{ \pi^0, \eta, \eta'\right\}$, and $P^\pm = \left\{ D^\pm, D_s^\pm, B^\pm \right\}$.
 The decay widths that enter in the computation of the number of events are those in Eq.\,\eqref{eq:decays_dipole} and those listed in Apps.\,\ref{app:decays_mixing}-\ref{app:mixing_production}.

 Our final results are presented in Figs.\,\ref{fig:sensitivity1}-\ref{fig:flavour}, in which we show the present bounds (shaded regions) and future sensitivities to the photon signal (solid lines) in the $(M_1, d)$ plane, for various values of the sterile mass splitting $\delta$ and of the mixing angles $\theta_{1\alpha}$.
 The lines shown correspond to a sensitivity computed at $95\%$ CL.
 For future experiments, this corresponds to the 3-event line (since the assumption is of no background).
 For the past experiments, they correspond to a 3-event (BEBC) and 145-event (CHARM-II) line.
 These numbers have been computed using the prescription in App.
 B of\,\cite{Magill:2018jla}, using as an input the estimations of the background from the two collaborations.
+We remind again that, for a mono-photon, the background reduction may be trickier than for final states with two (or more) visible particles.

 In the cases with a non-zero mixing, one observes that some sensitivity regions extend vertically down to arbitrarily small values of $d$, for a certain mass window around $M_1\simeq 1$ GeV.
 This behaviour can be easily understood: photon production is controlled by $d^{em} = d^{NP} + d^{EW}$, as shown in Eq.~\eqref{eq:decays_dipole}.
 Therefore, even when $d^{NP} \to 0$, the EW contribution can be enough to produce a detectable number of events.
 This is precisely what happens in the vertical regions, in which the dependence on $d$ disappears, and the photons in the detector are produced solely by the EW contribution.